El Rostro Maya (Indian Nose) Hike in Lake Atitlán

 Our Experience Hiking Indian’s Nose with a Geologist

-The summit of Indian Nose sits at over 2200 m (7217 ft), which means it’s a pretty decent climb if you’re coming from the base of the mountain.
+The summit of Indian Nose sits at over 2200 m (7217 ft), which means it’s a pretty decent climb if you’re coming from the mountain’s base.

 Our morning began by hopping in a bright red tuk-tuk, where we picked up some sunscreen and met Matt at the Pana dock in San Pedro.